A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Updated and opacities at

 Because cosmic variance is known to be large at $z\sim5.5$, we make no attempt to quantify it using our sample of only $19$ sightlines.
 Indeed, the extremely rare opaque sightline of the quasar J0148+0600 \citep{Becker15} accounts for $1/19^\text{th}$ of our sample, while it made up only $1/64^\text{th}$ of the \citet{Bosman18} sample.
 It is also very difficult to estimate how many sightlines would be necessary to constrain cosmic variance.
 Based solely on continuum uncertainties, $19$ quasar sightlines can constrain the mean fluxes below $4\%$ ($8\%$) using power-law reconstructions at $1\sigma$ ($2\sigma$).
 By using the \textit{PCA-Davies-nominal} method, this can be improved to $\sim2\%$ ($5\%$).

 We note that since the power law's bias is dominated by broad line residuals, its predictions are not immune to intrinsic quasar evolution with redshift.
 Indeed, if $z>5.7$ quasars have systematically weaker broad lines on both the red and blue side, the bias correction for the power-law fitting would be systematically over-estimated (see top left panel of Figure~\ref{fig:compar}) or in other words, power-law extrapolations would be more correct on average at higher redshift.
-Perhaps surprisingly, we find that a PCA trained using only the $1220<\lambda(\text{AA})<1450$ wavelength range succeeds in removing wavelength-dependent residuals coming from broad emission lines on the blue side (Figure~\ref{fig:compar}, bottom right panel).
+Perhaps surprisingly, we find that a PCA trained using only the $1220<\lambda(\text{\AA})<1450$ wavelength range succeeds in removing wavelength-dependent residuals coming from broad emission lines on the blue side (Figure~\ref{fig:compar}, bottom right panel).
 The optical-only PCA has scatter $11.3\%$ and a small bias of $1.0\%$ over the testing sample.
 Theoretically, this implies the mean \lal transmission could be constrained without bias with a sufficient number of quasar spectra with appropriate SNR covering only observed optical wavelengths.

 Over \lab transmission, all methods have scatters of at least $16\%$ and systematic biases as large as $12\%$.
-Despite this, the recovered transmitted fluxes agree to within $1.5\sigma$ for all methods after wavelength-dependent bias corrections were applied, and reconstruction uncertainties are taken into account (Figure~\ref{fig:lyb}).
-We find a shallower evolution of \lab transmitted flux than reported in \citet{Eilers19} with a discrepancy of $\sim2\sigma$ at $5.5<z<5.7$, although cosmic variance is potentially crucial since our samples do not overlap.
+Despite this, the recovered transmitted fluxes agree within $1.5\sigma$ for all methods after wavelength-dependent bias corrections were applied, and reconstruction uncertainties are taken into account (Figure~\ref{fig:lyb}).
+We find a shallower evolution of \lab transmitted flux than reported in \citet{Eilers19} with a discrepancy of $\sim1.5\sigma$ at $5.5<z<5.7$.
+The \lab continuum reconstruction method used in \citet{Eilers19} stitches a PCA akin to \textit{PCA-P\^aris-5} onto a quasar continuum from \citet{Shull12}, which is a complex procedure giving rise to unknown but likely significant bias and uncertainty.
+However, cosmic variance could also be the main driver of the observed discrepancies since the quasar samples of the two studies do not overlap.